Skip to main content

 Select tools

-Choose which tools to enable for this server.
+Choose which built-in Glean tools and agents to enable for this server.
 You can add:

-• Built-in Glean tools (search, chat, code search, etc.)
+• Built-in Glean tools, such as search, chat, and code search

 • Glean agents as tools